 Stationery Books & Magazines Wholesale Trading License in Dubai

-This trading licence falls under Activity Code 4649.11 and is classified within the broader Trading category.
+This trading license falls under Activity Code 4649.11 and is classified within the broader Trading category.
 It authorises businesses to engage in the wholesale distribution of stationery items, books, magazines, newspapers, and related printed or office supply products.
-The licence is aligned with the International Standard Industrial Classification (ISIC) framework, ensuring global recognition and compliance.
+The license is aligned with the International Standard Industrial Classification (ISIC) framework, ensuring global recognition and compliance.

 Wholesale trading of stationery products including pens, paper, notebooks, and office supplies